 We specialize in pluripotent stem cells, which are a type of "universal cell" that can divide and become any one of 220+ different human cells.
 Pluripotent stem cell therapy uses these cells to assist the body with healing damaged or diseased tissue by replacing unhealthy tissue with healthy ones.
 They are most effective at repairing organs and boosting the nervous system, balancing immune function, regulating hormone levels.

 Stemaid pluripotent stem cells originally come from an embryo donation of inner cell mass, and grow in laboratory.
-Application of these cells via IV or injections is a type of allogenic 'transplant.'
+Application of these cells via IV or injections is a type of allogeneic transplant.
 Application of autologous ESC is an autologous transplant, but unique in that it is embryonic and not adult.

 Stemaid Treatment Programs

 Stemaid provides a unique type of treatment using the most potent stem cells available - pluripotent stem cells.
 We do not provide adult or umbilical, which are less-effective types of stem cell.
 Stemaid Institute can provide you with an allogeneic transplant utilizing cultured donor stem cells which come fresh from the laboratory, never frozen like other companies' products.
-Pluripotent stem cells are up to six times more potent than either adult or umbilical in their ability to help your body heal itself; while autologous cells are up to ten times more effective.
+These young healthy stem cells are up to six times more potent than either adult or umbilical in their ability to help your body heal itself; while our autologous cells are up to ten times more effective.

-Learn more about how we can help you avoid many of these short- and long-term effects and issues by contacting us and speaking with our team of experts.
+Learn more about how our stem cell transplant process avoids many of these short- and long-term effects and issues by contacting us and speaking with our medical team of experts.
 We are here to help with more natural and effective alternatives that offer something other than traditional drug-based treatment options for an improved quality of life.